Bronx Zoo: Congo Gorilla Forest

 In the southwestern part of the zoo, Congo Gorilla Forest is a 6.5 acre rainforest that is home to the 20 or so western lowland gorillas in the zoo.
-Angolan colobus, Wolf's guenons, pygmy marmosets, mandrills, okapis, red river hogs, an ornate monitor, and an African rock python also call this area home.
+Angolan colobus, Wolf's guenons, mandrills, okapis, red river hogs, an ornate monitor, and an African rock python also call this area home.
 It also includes a bird exhibit that houses white-crested hornbills, Congo peafowls, and African pygmy geese.

 The Congo Gorilla Forest was opened in 1999 and was visited 7,000,000 times as of 2009.
 In one of the largest breeding groups of western lowland gorillas in North America, the exhibit has two troops of gorillas, for a total of 19 gorillas.
 Since 1999, 14 gorillas, 23 red river hogs, 11 Wolf's guenons, and four okapis have been born in the exhibit.
 There is also an 8-minute film in the middle of the exhibit, as well as viewing points throughout.
 In total, there are about 400 animals from 55 species.
 Over $10.6 million for conservation of Central African habitats has been collected in donations since the exhibit's opening, and the exhibit has netted $12.5 million in exhibit fees as of 2014.

 Before the Congo Gorilla Forest was constructed, this site was once South America, and it is known to house pygmy hippopotamuses, tapirs, giant anteaters, Patagonian maras, guanacos, greater rheas, babirusas, brocket deer, and peccaries.